adamzolyak/README/README.md

 Adam Zolyak is passionate about helping people to have more meaningful work and relationships in their lives.
 Adam pursues this passion as a product manager, maker, speaking, writing, and hackathons.

 ## My Principles

+### Bias to Action
-* **Bias to action**, achieve small incremental wins, learn by doing, and iterate as needed to achieve outcomes; don’t wait for perfect answers
+Achieve small incremental wins, learn by doing, and iterate as needed to achieve outcomes; don’t wait for perfect answers

+### Be Intentional
-* **Be Intentional**, say yes to the most valuable things and no or "maybe later" to the rest.
+Say yes to the most valuable things and no or "maybe later" to the rest.

+### Be Curious
-* **Be curious**, lead through asking questions and assume nothing to learn how to best serve others (co-workers, business, customers, people)
+Lead through asking questions and assume nothing to learn how to best serve others (co-workers, business, customers, people)

-* **Win, Lose, and Learn Fast**, have more opportunities at bat by limit work in progress, work in small increments, minimize queues / handoffs / dependencies, get feedback and measure impact
+### Win, Lose, and Learn Fast
+Have more opportunities for winning and learning by limit work in progress, work in small increments, minimize queues / handoffs / dependencies, get feedback and measure impact

+### Be Present
-* **Be present**, focus on others over me, actively listen, and be slow and thoughtful before responding
+Focus on others over me, actively listen, and be slow and thoughtful before responding

+### Be of Service to Others
-* **Be of service to people**, connect, collaborate, and partner with people to understand their needs and help to achieve them
+Connect, collaborate, and partner with people to understand their needs and help to achieve them

+### Be Authentic and Vulnerable
-* **Be authentic and vulnerable**, bring the whole me to work and dare to deeply connect with other people even if that sometimes means having difficult conversations or having strong opinions loosely held
+Bring the whole me to what I do and dare to deeply connect with other people even if that sometimes means having difficult conversations or having strong opinions loosely held

 ## My Strengths